-There appears to be a weak relationship (r^2 =0.511) between protein and fine extract across all treatments and varieties (Figure 3A).
+There appears to be a weak relationship ( $r^2$ =0.511) between protein and fine extract across all treatments and varieties (Figure 3A).
 When looking at the same relationship for each variety, there are slight differences in the magnitude of the relationship (slope of each line) in Figure 3B.
 Variety 'W304' has the largest amount of variation and lowest relationship.
-This is just preliminary data as year 2 of the project is under way.
-Multi-year data is important to determine how different weather (growing seasons) will impact this relationship.
+Data from this study suggest that there is a relationship between fine extract and protein, but factors such as agronomy and variety add enough variability to the equation that using protein to predict fine extract will have low to moderate value.

 Finally, the last objective of this study was to look at the profitability of different fertilizer treatments in terms of income potential for farmers, while delivering a product that meets the needs of maltsters.
 Partial budget analysis is a tool that looks at the income and expense items only for the variables included in the trial.
 It assumes all other expense items are the same across treatments.
-Results from this analysis for the '19-'20 crop year are listed in Figure 4.
+Results from this analysis across both crop years are listed in Figure 4.
 Data for Yield, Plump, Fine extract and Protein are reported in columns along with the calculated Income and Expense.
-Income is calculated as yield x \$5.54/bushel (MAC Brown City, 11/13/20).
-Expense is calculated as (N rate x \$0.41)+(K rate x \$0.30).
-These fertilizer prices were based on a price of \$375 per ton for urea and \$365 per ton for potash.
+Income is calculated as yield x 57.76/bushel (MAC Brown City, 10/13/22).
+Expense is calculated as (N rate x 1.31+(K rate x 0.91).
 The Partial Budget column is calculated as Income - Expense.
+Commodity and fertilizer prices are very high at the time of publishing this report.
+While this impacts the magnitude of the partial budget, the relative differences between treatments remain similar.